GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/intro.md

 Learn how to [configure basic authentication](./basic.md).

-## Configure Social Authentication
+## Social Login

 During deployment of the Gluu Server you are presented with an option to deploy Passport.js.
 With over 300 existing "strategies", Passport.js provides a crowd-sourced approach to supporting social login at many popular consumer IDPs.
 Passport not only normalizes authentication, it also provides a standard mapping for user claims.

 Learn how to [configure social login](./passport.md).

-## Configure Multi-Factor Authentication
+## Strong Authentication

-Interception scripts are used by the Gluu Server to implement multi-factor authentication.
-A number of scripts are included out-of-the-box, including scripts to support:
+The default Gluu Server distribution includes interception scripts to implement the following forms of strong authentication:

 - [U2F](./U2F.md)
 - [Super Gluu](./supergluu.md)  (Gluu's free 2FA mobile app)